schoenwetteradam/wix-keeping-it-cute-app/README.md

 $$ LANGUAGE plpgsql STABLE;
 ```

 The frontend calls `/api/get-dashboard-metrics` which executes this function and returns the results.
+By default each staff member can view only their own metrics.
+User IDs listed in the `ADMIN_USER_IDS` variable are allowed to request metrics for any staff member or for the entire business.

 ### Booking & Payments